andreasmhallberg/readingnotes/Brustad, 2017. Diglossia as ideology.md

 # Brustad, Kristen.
 2017.
 “Diglossia as Ideology.”
 In The Politics of Written Language in the Arab World, edited by Jacob Høigilt and Gunvor Mejdell, 41–67.
 Leiden; Boston: Brill. https://doi.org/10.1163/9789004346178.

-Diglossia is a language ideology that associates writing with standard langauge (*fuṣḥā*).
+Diglossia is a language ideology that associates writing with standard language (*fuṣḥā*).
 This ideology is now contested.

 - Non-standard writing has a long history but has tended to be erased/corrected.
 43-